Boy, did I hit the jackpot when I was born.

 My parents are in their seventies, but garden like they’re in their twenties.

-Through the decades, they’ve transformed not one, but two gardens into breathtaking slices of heaven.
+Through the decades, they’ve transformed not one, but three gardens into breathtaking slices of heaven.

 ‘Slowing down’ isn’t part of their vocabulary.

 Over the years, my mother has often helped me in my own garden doing dirty and un-fun garden chores when I was either too busy or too sick.